-From Haneda Airport: 55 minutes by either Limousine Bus or train to Shinjuku Station.
+From Haneda Airport: 55 minutes by either limousine bus or train to Shinjuku Station.

-From Narita Airport: Two hours by Limousine Bus, or one hour 35 minutes by train to Shinjuku Station.
+From Narita Airport: Two hours by limousine bus, or one hour 35 minutes by train to Shinjuku Station.

 Tokyo's most famous department stores are clustered around Shinjuku Station's exits meaning you have access to high-class shopping as soon as you set foot off the train.
 The floors of the Isetan, Keio, Odakyu and Takashimaya department stores are packed full of designer wear and their basement floors overflow with sumptuous edible fare.
 Spend an afternoon browsing the shops and take advantage of Japan's peerless customer service.
 If you are hunting for something high tech, visit the area west of the station where electronics megastores display all the latest gizmos and gadgets.

 Not just a spot for nighttime fun, Shinjuku offers a wealth of activities during the daylight hours as well.
 Take the elevator to the 45th floor of the Tokyo Metropolitan Government Office Building for vistas of the city.
-For views of the city from the ground up, head to the manicured lawns of Shinjuku Gyoen National Garden.
+For views of the city from the ground up, head to the manicured lawns of Shinjuku Gyoen National Garden*.
 Take in Shinjuku's cityscape from what was once the Imperial gardens.